On the joint second moment of zeta and its logarithmic derivative: Upper bound

-in the range $\frac{\log T}{T}\ll a\ll 1$.
-Assuming an hypothesis on gaps between zeros of zeta (see \cite{FanGe}, Equation (ES $2K$)), the exponent can be reduced to 4, by applying the Cauchy-Schwarz inequality; namely, applying e.g. \cite[Theorem 1.1]{FanGe} with $K=1$, for $a\to0$ slowly, we have
+Assuming an hypothesis on gaps between zeros of zeta (see \cite{FanGe}, Equation (ES $2K$)), the power of $\log T$ can be reduced to 4, by applying the Cauchy-Schwarz inequality.
+Namely, applying e.g. \cite[Theorem 1.1]{FanGe} with $K=1$, for $a=o(1)$ as $T\to\infty$, we have